 Stephen Zajac

 Stephen is a first-year student at the University of Texas in San Antonio studying for a bachelor’s in psychology.
-Stephen is a double major in psychology and politics and law and is studying to become a relationships therapist with a focus on borderline personality disorder and chemical dependency.
-Over the summer, Stephen is an accounting intern at Cooper CPA Group.ย
+Stephen is a double major in psychology and philosophy and is studying to become a relationships therapist with a focus on borderline personality disorder and chemical dependency.

 Alexandra Lerma